UK Value Investor

 You may have spotted that half of those investments lost money.
 That is, of course, not ideal.

-However, I’m not overly worried as there are two positive ways to think about investment that lose money.
+However, I’m not overly worried as there are two positive ways to think about investments that lose money.

 First, if you are reasonably confident that your investment process is sound, then you can view a string of losses as statistically inevitable.